frju365/clamav-gui/docs/troubleshooting.md

 5. Launch the app again

 > [!IMPORTANT]
-> This might delete settings configurations, so make sure to export these settings before updating the GUI and cleaning the cache, and once it's finished, import these settings into the GUI
+> This might delete settings configurations, so make sure to export these settings before cleaning the cache, and once it's finished, import these settings into the GUI
 <!-- TODO: Continue writing the Troubleshooting Guide once it has new info -->

 ---